-Take a look at these news stories from just the past three days:*
+Take a look at these news stories from just a few days:*

 RICHMOND, Va. – The person who shot a 23-month-old girl in Richmond’s Hillside Court neighborhood on Sunday night, June 1, surrendered himself to police.… This shooting was accidental, according to the suspect.
 He told police he was playing with the gun when it discharged.